adrensnyder/ImapSyncMigrationHelper/README.md

 For all the scripts i'm using **Powershell 5.1 Build 22621 Rev. 2506**.
 Not tested with other versions

 Firstly, an administrator account with a license that includes the mailbox is required.
 Afterwards, you will need to create the App in the tenant.
-There is an automated procedure in the Office365 section.
+There is an automated procedure in the Microsoft section.

-I suggest to create a dedicated folder for every single job, like done for the linux part, and copy the entire folder Office365 from GIT into it.
+I suggest to create a dedicated folder for every single job, like done for the linux part, and copy the entire folder Microsoft from GIT into it.

 Open PowerShell, in a Windows PC/Server as an administrator, and run the file 00_CreateApp.ps1.
 You will need to enter the credentials of the mentioned account.
 You can change the App Name editing the file